wang-q/gams/README.md

 ## Designing concepts

 `Redis` has a low operating cost, but the inter-process communication (IPC) between `gars` and `redis` is expensive.
 After connecting to redis, a `SET` or `HSET` by `gars` consumes about 100 μs.
 A pipeline of 100 `HSET` operations takes almost the same amount of time.
-Thus, for insert operations, `gars` packages hundreds of operations locally and passes them to `redis` at once.
+If `redis-server` and `gars` are running on different hosts, the latency is increased for both physical and virtual NICs.
+Typical latency for a Gigabit Ethernet is about 200 μs.
+Thus, for insert operations, `gars` packages hundreds of operations locally and then passes them to `redis` at once.

 For complex data structures, a local `bincode::serialize()` takes about 50 ns, and `bincode::deserialize()` about 100 ns, which is insignificant compared to IPC.
 Similarly, for